cchrispy/algorithmTests/README.md

 # Testing environment
 Write and unit test your functions

+### Getting started